-RTEMS_SUCCESSFUL - date and time set successfully RTEMS_INVALID_TIME_OF_DAY - invalid time of day
+RTEMS_SUCCESSFUL - date and time set successfully RTEMS_INVALID_ADDRESS - time_buffer is NULL RTEMS_INVALID_TIME_OF_DAY - invalid time of day

 This directive sets the system date and time.
 The date, time, and ticks in the time_buffer structure are all range-checked, and an error is returned if any one is out of its valid range.